Good for Science, Bad for Your Nightmares: Moths That Drive Robots

-The next generation of robots may work like moths to a
+The next generation of robots will work like moths to a

 A group of silkworm moths, coached by researchers at the University of Tokyo, just took a driving test.
 Instead of their moms' old minivans, however, they were given another machine: a robot.

 The idea of all this wasn't so much to test the robomoths' driving capabilities -- moths are notoriously aggressive drivers, after all, and their tendency to leave their turn signals on for miles on end is well-documented -- but rather to test the creatures' ingrained tracking behaviors.
 The idea from there was to (potentially) apply those natural impulses to man-made robots.
 Moths track smells effortlessly; for a robot, though, that kind of impulse is difficult to engineer.
 But an autonomous device that is capable of sensing smells and then tracking them to their sources -- say, to identify environmental spills and leaks -- could prove hugely valuable.

 So researchers made a makeshift robot with a styrofoam ball that functions, effectively, like a trackball mouse.
 They then attached moths to the device (this was, for the moths, the ostensibly the worst part of the test), converting the robot into a comically large entomological exoskeleton.